 Driven by the IPBES Assessment, during the 13th Conference of the Parties to the Convention on Biological Diversity (CBD COP13) in Cancun, Mexico, 11 countries expressed their concern about the decline of pollinating species and their habitats worldwide, and their willingness to act.
 According to these countries, working together and sharing knowledge will motivate countries to take measures and putting them into effect.
 With this as a starting point, they united to establish such an alliance.
 On Sunday the 4th of December they announced their intention to collaborate in a ‘Coalition of the Willing’ on pollination and the protection of pollinators.

-Promote Pollinators, the Coalition of the Willing on Pollinators, is established by 13 countries during CBD COP13 in Cancun, Mexico.
-The first members of the coalition are Austria, Belgium, Denmark, Finland, France, Germany, Luxembourg, Peru, Slovenia, Spain, the Netherlands, the United Kingdom and Uruguay.
+Promote Pollinators, the Coalition of the Willing on Pollinators, was established by fourteen countries during CBD COP13 in Cancun, Mexico.
+The first members of the coalition are Austria, Belgium, Denmark, Finland, France, Germany, Luxembourg, Peru, Slovakia, Slovenia, Spain, the Netherlands, the United Kingdom and Uruguay.

 Ethiopia joins Promote Pollinators.

 IPBES6 Medellin, Colombia: the Promote Pollinators Secretariat hosts a Sign-Up Event to welcome new members.
 New to the coalition are Colombia, Mexico, the Dominican Republic, Bosnia-Herzegovina and the Republic of Ireland.

 First World Bee Day celebrated in Slovenia: on 20 December 2017, the United Nations General Assembly in New York unanimously adopted the decision to proclaim 20 May World Bee Day.
 Initiator of this memorable development is the Slovenian Beekeeping Association.

 The European Commission adopts the EU Pollinators Initiative to address the decline of wild pollinating insects.